 How to enroll

-CLASSES MUST BE RESERVED. (please read carefully) The classes fill up quickly and all four classes must be taken in order.
+CLASSES MUST BE RESERVED. (please read carefully) The classes fill up quickly and all three classes must be taken in order.
 Please check calendar at the bottom of this page for class availability before contacting us.
 In order to reserve a class please send an email to firstname.lastname@example.org including name, phone number, and desired start date .
 You will receive confirmation by direct contact from the person organizing those classes.
 We will also send you a Paypal invoice asking for payment for the classes.
 Don’t do Paypal or need financial aid?
 Don’t worry, contact us and we’ll work with you.
 We have limited class space.
 Again, once committed to the class there are no refunds in order to minimize the number of cancellations/no shows.
 If an emergency arises and the class is missed, the class work can be continued during our regularly scheduled Open Workshops.

 What you will learn